booklore-app/booklore-docs/docs/email-setup.md

 ---

 > 💡 **Tip:** You can configure multiple email providers and switch between them as needed.
 The default provider will be used for Quick Book Send, but you can select different providers when manually sending books.
+All your email configurations are personal to your account and won't be visible to other users.

+> 🔐 **Privacy Note:** In email configuration v2, your email provider credentials, recipient lists, and sending history are private to your account.
+Other users with email permission will have their own separate configurations.